 Cultural participation can be used to support healthy living and health-promoting behaviours.
-Some studies confirmed positive associations between participation in cultural activities and good health in adults, and between an adolescent's creative engagement and the promotion of healthy lifestyles, such as engaging in physical activity and the reduction of risk behaviours.
+Some studies confirmed positive associations between participation in cultural activities and good health in adults, and between an adolescent's creative engagement and the promotion of healthy lifestyles.